gneu77/rx-signals/README.md

 :warning: This documentation is work in progress for the upcoming 3.0.0 version.
 There is however no good reason to use 2.7 over 3.0.0-rc1, so please start with the rc-version.
 3.0.0-rc1 is better than 2.7 in any aspect, the only drawback is that minor breaking changes are still possible until 3.0.0.

+The documentation is still work in progress and missing a lot of details.
+Nevertheless, all code is already production-ready!

 ## Installation

 `npm install --save @rx-signals/store@3.0.0-rc1`